Fundamental Coaching Skills

 Being able to understand what the other person is navigating in a particular moment could be guesswork, or we could take the greater road and ask.
 And being able to ask questions that don't just get an answer.

 Asking powerful questions as a coach opens the unconscious mind, it opens the possibility of what could happen.
-And when a question is phrased in a particular way, it goes beyond, “Just tell me this: Yes or no?”
+And when a question is phrased in a particular way, it goes beyond "Just tell me this: Yes or no?"
 It creates an ongoing environment where you find out more and more about the underlying reasons for the presenting behaviour, for the mindsets, what's going on.

 The greatest gift of a coach is to be able to facilitate a conversation where the person that they're coaching gets awareness and gets the answer.
+A great thing about being a coach is that it's not something that you need to do.
+It's about you asking questions and then helping them to find the answer.

 4. Provide relevant feedback.

-We've all heard the term “constructive criticism”.
+We've all heard the term "constructive criticism".
 And for me, that's an oxymoron.
 So, let's just throw that one back into the 20th century where it belongs.
+We've shifted that to feedback.

 As a coach, we need to be able to provide feedback on what we see and hear is coming up.
 And the reason I've put the word relevant there is we want to keep focused on the door that we've opened.
 So, keeping the feedback relevant in terms of what you have witnessed in that coaching conversation means that you're going to be able to make an incremental change; you're going to be able to take that awareness and do something with it.